Surfing in Mexico

 Surf Season in Mexico

 For the best waves in Mexico, you will need to head to the Pacific Coast during summer (April-October).
-Swells from the south will be hitting hard, and warm water temperatures means you can surf without a wetsuit.
+Swells from the south and SW will be hitting hard, and warm water temperatures means you can surf without a wetsuit.
+If you are are a beginner, you will find surf year-round with the winter months offering more gentle waves to learn on.
 On the Caribbean side, surf is better in the winter months (October-February), but you still don’t need to bring your wetsuit!
+You’ll have smaller waves, but fairly consistent and predictable swell periods.
+During winter months, many surf spots will be packed with tourists, which may be a plus or a minus depending on the vibe you’re looking for!

 Other Things to Do in Mexico